venom-blockchain/venom-blockchain.github.io/docs/start/general/03-create-a-new-wallet-account.md

 * Create a new wallet - You need to use this option if you have not used a wallet before and do not have a saved seed phrase
-* Sign in with seed phrase - If there is already a seed phrase then import the already created using this button
+* Sign in with seed phrase - If there is already a seed phrase then import the already created with using this button
 * Sign in with ledger - For using a ledger hardware wallet

 **Step 2.** We will consider the option when you first create a wallet.